Semi-ATE/Semi-ATE/src/Apps/master_app/ate_master_app/README.md

 * `jobsource` defines the location where to find test job definitions
 * `jobformat` defines the format of the job definitions
 * `skip_jobdata_verification` defines whether the job definition has to be verified
-* `filesystemdatasource.path` defines the path where to find job definitions
+* `filesystemdatasource_path` defines the path where to find job definitions
-* `filesystemdatasource.jobpattern` defines the pattern for the name of the test job file.
+* `filesystemdatasource_jobpattern` defines the pattern for the name of the test job file.
 This is done by replacing _#jobname#_ by the job id, i.e. the lot id.
 * `enable_timeouts` defines whether or not timeouts are enabled.
 If enabled the system will produce some error message if certain things like becomming ready, loading or undloading a test program etc. take to much time.
 * `user_settings_filepath` defines where the user specific settings are stored.
 These settings are set via the web interface.
 * `site_layout` defines for each site the layout.
 The layout is the start coordinate of some site
 * `tester_type` defines the type of he tester.
 This provided by the tester plugin.
 * `loglevel` defines the log-level of the control application
+* `develop_mode` defines wether the master application shall start in develop mode, such that it's possible to debug a test program within spyder (possible value: true or false)

 ### Starting the Master Application